heinerlohmann/VoxelMultiplayer/README.md

 > InvokerSettings.bUseForLOD &= InvokerComponent->IsLocalInvoker() || InvokerComponent->GetOwnerRole() == ENetRole::ROLE_Authority;

 This is an ongoing effort to improve the Plugin's multiplayer.
 If you encounter issues please share them and feel free to contribute!

+Fix for VoxelSpawners not working correctly on dedicated Server should be pinned to on the Foliage channel on the Voxel Plugin discord.